rwetherall/memofunc/cran-comments.md

 ## Notes

-Changes made based on submission feedback:
+Changes made based on previous submission feedback:

-* There are no additional licence restricitions, so removed LICENCE file and adjusted DESRIPTION file accordingly.
-* Examples added for exported functions in cache.R
-* Added documentation for hash.list and other functions to indicate what they are responsible for, thus hash.list.RD and hash.RD should show differences
+* Remove use of <<- from testMemo.R